Are you new to grant writing for nonprofits?

 Consider incorporating the following items into your grant research process:

 2. Identify the cost associated with each need – Not only is it important to know your needs, but you must know how much they cost.
-It is very difficult to successfully identify prospects when you don’t know how much you need them to support.
+It is very difficult to successfully identify grant prospects when you don’t know how much you need them to support.
 Many foundations list restrictions on award amounts, percentages of project costs they will fund, etc. If you start research without this data, you will not be able to exclude prospects whose parameters are outside your need.

-5. What is the organization’s total operating budget – Do you know the organizational operating budget of the groups for which you are writing grants?
+5. Determine the organization’s total operating budget – Do you know the organizational operating budget of the groups for which you are writing grants?
 When researching foundations, many have limitations based on the operating budget.
 Some may say they only support organizations with operating budgets of $250K or less, or organizations with operating budgets of $1 million or more, etc. If you don’t know the budget, how you can determine if these foundations are a good fit?

 Grant research is a lot of work.
 If you prepare ahead of time and get the answers you need to be successful, you might be surprised at how much you can find and how quickly.